-Farmington’s 2-0 lead was erased in the bottom of the first by Southington North’s Brycen Voisine, who hit an RBI double, and Evan Wilcox followed with an RBI single.
+Farmington’s 2-0 lead, built on a two-run home run by Bodie Swanson in the first inning, was erased in the bottom of the first by Southington North’s Brycen Voisine, who hit an RBI double, and Evan Wilcox followed with an RBI single.

 “We needed that.
 We needed to get ourselves back in the game mentally,” said Migliore, whose team lost to Farmington, 15-0, on Monday to drop to the loser’s bracket.
 “Last time we played them they had a huge first inning against us, and we weren’t able to fight back.
 This time, we were able to get out of it pretty quickly and didn’t give up too many runs.
 Last time we gave up 10 runs in the first inning, but this time we got them right back.”

 Braden Savage dunked an RBI single into shallow center to cut South’s deficit to 5-3 in the bottom of the third, but Farmington tacked onto its lead in the fourth, buoyed by Ethan Halstead’s ground-rule double.
 Halstead scored on an error two batters later, and Nogeic followed moments later by poking a two-run single to left-center.

 “We held them pretty much until that fourth inning.
 But we gave up a few errors, and that was the game,” Migliore said.
 “The momentum felt like it was carrying in their direction.”

 The next stop for Farmington is the state Section 2 tournament against the District 3 and 6 champions, beginning next Friday in Southington.
 The four sectional winners advance to the state championships.